Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

 \section{Method}

-Our objective is to perform servo tasks without the need for additional training ensuring the system's flexibility to adapt seamlessly to a variety of scenarios in a zero-shot manner.
-We achieve this by training our network on randomized data generated through preprocess, while adopting a distinct approach for inference.
-To imbue the data with enriched spatial and geometric properties, and align the features of simulation environment with those of real world, our approach incorporates dual tactics: 1). leveraging the "Hidden Points Removal" \cite{43} operator and depth information that has been normalized; 2). crafting a feature fusion module designed to align depth data seamlessly with feature points.
+To endow data with enriched spatial and geometric properties, and align features of simulation environment with those of real world, our approach employs two strategies: 1). leveraging the "Hidden Points Removal" \cite{43} operator along with normalized depth information; 2). crafting a feature fusion module designed to align and fuse depth data seamlessly with feature points.
 Besides, we integrate a relative depth estimation model \cite{42} to facilitate the correspondence of depth features in the inference phase.